mapbox/public-tools-and-demos/projects/demo-store-locator/README.md

 ## Store Locator Developer Demo - React

-This is a developer demo app built with React and various Mapbox tools and services, demonstrating the UI/UX of store locator app.
+This is a developer demo app built with React and various Mapbox tools and services, demonstrating the UI/UX of a store locator app.
 This application contains many customizations which are not needed for a simple store locator, but provides the framework for you to build your own, and a demonstration of more complex Mapbox features/products like MTS clustering, marker animations, usage of users geolocation, custom animations and different UI patterns for mobile vs desktop.

 ## Data used in this demo